marchaesen/vcxsrv/mesalib/docs/meson.rst

 Windows specific instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On windows you have a couple of choices for compilers.
-If you installed mingw with chocolatey and want to use ninja you should be able to open any shell and follow the instructions above.
+On Windows you have a couple of choices for compilers.
+If you installed MinGW with Chocolatey and want to use Ninja you should be able to open any shell and follow the instructions above.
 If you want to you MSVC, clang-cl, or ICL (the Intel Compiler), read on.

-Both ICL and MSVC come with shell environments, the easiest way to use meson with these it to open a shell.
+Both ICL and MSVC come with shell environments, the easiest way to use Meson with these it to open a shell.
 For clang-cl you will need to open an MSVC shell, and then override the compilers, either using a `native file <https://mesonbuild.com/Native-environments.html>`__, or with the CC and CXX environment variables.

-All of these compilers are tested and work with ninja, but if you want visual studio integration or you just like msbuild, passing ``--backend=vs`` to meson will generate a visual studio solution.
-If you want to use ICL or clang-cl with the vsbackend you will need meson 0.52.0 or greater.
-Older versions always use the microsoft compiler.
+All of these compilers are tested and work with Ninja, but if you want Visual Studio integration or you just like msbuild, passing ``--backend=vs`` to Meson will generate a Visual Studio solution.
+If you want to use ICL or clang-cl with the vsbackend you will need Meson 0.52.0 or greater.
+Older versions always use the Microsoft compiler.

 3. Advanced Usage
 -----------------